monero-project/monero/README.md

 When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as monerod.
 It may be named just `core`, or `core.xxxx` with numbers appended.

-You can now analyse this core dump with `gdb` as follows:
+You can now analyze this core dump with `gdb` as follows:

 `gdb /path/to/monerod /path/to/dumpfile`